garris/BackstopJS/README.md

 ## Tutorials, Extensions and more
 - A cool overview article by [Adrien Lemaire](https://www.linkedin.com/in/adrienlemaire) -- [Overview of BackstopJS, a tool to test a web application’s UI](https://medium.com/@Fandekasp/overview-of-backstopjs-a-tool-to-test-a-web-applications-ui-99234dc6c4f2)
-- Check this if you are interested in Continuous Integration.
-[Adrien Lemaire](https://www.linkedin.com/in/adrienlemaire) [A journey in Continuous Integration Testing](https://medium.com/@Fandekasp/a-journey-in-continuous-integration-testing-e33ca79078f4)
+- Another by [Adrien Lemaire](https://www.linkedin.com/in/adrienlemaire) Check this if you are interested in Continuous Integration (CI)!
+[A journey in Continuous Integration Testing](https://medium.com/@Fandekasp/a-journey-in-continuous-integration-testing-e33ca79078f4)
 - [Angela Riggs](https://www.linkedin.com/in/angelariggs/detail/recent-activity/posts/) is a pioneer in the Visual Testing space and leader in cultivating a culture of quality for software teams.
 Read about it [here](https://www.linkedin.com/pulse/visual-regression-testing-backstopjs-angela-riggs/) and [here](https://www.pnsqc.org/automated-visual-regression-testing-with-backstopjs/) and listen to her talk [here](https://www.linkedin.com/pulse/creating-culture-quality-angela-riggs/)
 - Check out [Marc Dacanay's](https://www.linkedin.com/in/marcdacanay/detail/recent-activity/posts/) BackstopJS articles -- he has a great intro as well as some great in-depth tips.
 - Here is a [cool project template for static sites](https://github.com/wlsf82/backstop-config) by Walmyr Filho [@wlsf82](https://github.com/wlsf82) https://twitter.com/walmyrlimaesilv